Roxana Ng: Scholarship

 Ng is noted for her scholarship on the garment industry in Canada and its relation to immigration, gender, race, and class, as well as her contributions to institutional ethnography, embodied learning, and critical pedagogy.
 One major strand of her work documented the experiences of migrant women in Canada and their identity construction in a globalised world and labour market.
-Another strand of her work sought insight from Eastern philosophy and practice to integrate the mind-body-spirit segregation (often assuming Cartesian mind-body duality) characteristic of traditional academia and higher education.
-Ng has also written on the experience of academia from the standpoint of a minority, immigrant woman.
+Another strand of her work sought insight from Eastern philosophy and practice to integrate the mind and body split characteristic of traditional academia and higher education.
+Ng has also written on the experience of academia from the standpoint of a racialized immigrant woman.

 Ng's 1999 study, conducted on 30 Chinese-speaking homeworkers, found that wages were frozen at early 1980s levels (below minimum wage for homeworkers); none were receiving overtime pay (instead being paid per piece); and all reported work-related injuries.
 Ng estimated that there were around 8,000 women, many of them from Asia, who were homeworkers in the Toronto garment industry.
-These homeworkers, who were paid by the piece, "regularly ha[d] their piece rate reduced as their productivity increase[d]".
-Many garments sewn by homeworkers "[did] not have retail and manufacturing labels, making their employers difficult to trace and regulate", such that only two of the 30 interviewed workers reported labels on garments.
+These homeworkers, who were paid by the piece, "regularly ha[d] their piece rate reduced as their productivity increase[d]."
+Many garments sewn by homeworkers "[did] not have retail and manufacturing labels, making their employers difficult to trace and regulate," such that only two of the 30 interviewed workers reported labels on garments.
 The study was cited at a press conference at Queen's Park.

-In a "representative (if non-exhaustive)" review of Ng's scholarship which contextualises and connects the major strands of Ng's work, Elaine Coburn has considered Ng "one of Canadian sociology and political economy’s most underappreciated theorists" whose research and theorising "was and remains relatively marginalised within more mainstream academic publications".
-In regard to the unity of Ng's scholarship and activism, Coburn wrote:Ng’s work is motivated by a commitment to socially just change.
+In a review of Ng's scholarship, Elaine Coburn deems Ng "one of Canadian sociology and political economy’s most underappreciated theorists" whose research and theorising "was and remains relatively marginalised within more mainstream academic publications."
+Coburn also wrote:Ng’s work is motivated by a commitment to socially just change.
 Arguably, this commitment informed her efforts towards analytical rigour and clarity, since the stakes of social change do not allow for sloppy analyses that might mislead solidarity work with and for the exploited and oppressed.
 This rigour included a reflexive awareness of the personal costs of social change, since struggles with and for dominated actors inevitably face the countervailing powers of dominant actors whose interests are threatened by the possibilities of fundamental social transformation.
 Sometimes, Ng observed, even forms of civility are dangerous for social change, as when empathetic desires to maintain harmonious relationships with “those close to us” lead us to mute our critiques of social justice (Ng, 1993, p.200).
 Likewise, Ng examined the ways that dominated actors–and even we who think of ourselves as working for social justice–may reproduce unjust inequalities and relations of exploitation, despite our best intentions.